jbcodeforce/aws-studies/docs/infra/route53.md

 * Add at least one ALB to route to instances in an AZ
 * Define a domain name (5$ to 12$ a year)
-* Create a hosted zone in Route 53
+* Create a hosted zone in Route 53.
-* Define DNS records in Route 53 for each ALB and EC2 IP @ based on a subdomain name, using one of the type as specified in next sections.
+* Define DNS records in Route 53 for each ALB and EC2 IP @ based on a subdomain name, using one of the type as specified in next section.

 ## Routing policies

 It defines how Route 53 responds to DNS queries.
-It can be used to apply A/B testing, or looking
+It can be used to apply A/B testing, or looking query.

-Eight types:
+Eight routing types:

-1. A **simple** routing policy to get an IP @ from a single resource (still can specify multiple IP@ to be returned in the response, and the client will pick one of the address randomly.).
+1. A **simple** routing policy to get an IP @ from a single resource (still can specify multiple IP@ to be returned in the response, and the client will pick one of the address randomly).
 There is no health check associated to this record.
 1. The **weighted** routing policy controls the % of the requests that go to specific endpoint.
 Can do blue-green traffic management.
 It can also help to split traffic between two regions.
 It can be associated with Health Checks
 1. The **latency** routing Policy redirects to the server that has the least latency close to the client.
 Latency is based on traffic between users to AWS Regions.
 1. **Health check** monitors the health and performance of the public resources and assesses DNS failure with automatic failover.
 We can have HTTP, TCP or HTTPS health checks.
 We can define from which region to run the health check.
 They are charged per HC / month.
 15 Health checkers exist WW.
 Send every 30s.
 Need at least 18% health checkers reporting the endpoint is healthy.
 HTTP RC code 2xx or 3xx.
 It is recommended to have one HC per app deployment.
 It can also monitor latency.
 To assess private endpoint within a VPC, we need to add a CloudWatch metric and alarm, then create a Health Check to the alarm itself.